 Search from over 600 centres in the UK

-I also worked as a private tutor, did some A level marking and contributed to the BBC Bitesize website, answering maths questions by email for students using the site's help facility.
-Through this experience, I became aware that a lot of children did not have a secure knowledge of the fundamentals of arithmetic before entering secondary school and this had a detrimental impact on their progress in and enjoyment of the subject.
-I opened the Sandhurst Study Centre as I wanted to address this for my own children and others in the locality where I live.
+Through my experience of private tuition, I became aware that many children did not have a secure knowledge of the fundamentals of maths and English before entering secondary school and this affected their progress in and enjoyment of these subjects.
+I opened the study centre to address this for my own children and others in the locality where I live.

 Students can start learning with Kumon from age two upwards.
 We currently have students as young as two years old studying with us, ranging all the way up to those about to go to university; Kumon helps children of any age and any ability.
 The sooner children begin, the earlier they can start developing skills to gain the greatest cumulative benefit; as soon as you feel your family is ready to make the commitment to long-term study, Kumon will be ready to help you achieve your goal.